Mini-class

 2. Credit Assignment: Explicit Regularization vs. Shaped-Reward Coupling

-KL as Loss: Each token/state’s KL gradient is local, directly affecting the update at that position.
+KL as a loss term: Each token/state KL gradient is local, directly affecting the update at that position.

-KL as Reward: The KL penalty is folded into the return/advantage computation and can influence earlier decisions depending on how returns are propagated.
+KL as reward shaping: The KL penalty is folded into return/advantage computation and can influence earlier decisions depending on how returns are propagated.

 3. Reward-Centered KL: Impact on Gradient Unbiasedness